 Even while we are approaching Tisha B’Av, the absolute lowest ebb of the entire year, the most tragic day of the most tragic month of both the lunar and solar cycle – even now, as we draw near the edge of this fiery pit of despair, there is one way to persevere.

-When it comes time to leap across the maw of Av, one must focus on the light of dawn.
-Or, if it is still night, on a star just above and beyond the horizon.
+When it comes time to leap across the maw of Av, one must focus beyond the challenge.
+If it is a chasm we must cross, focus on a star just above and beyond the horizon.